 Dispute Inaccurate Information

 If a closed account on your credit report contains inaccurate information, you should dispute the information with the credit bureaus.
-You can dispute the information by sending a letter to the three major credit bureaus that explains what information you are disputing, why you believe it is inaccurate, evidence proving it is inaccurate, and why you would like it removed.
+You can dispute the information by sending a letter to the three major credit bureaus explaining what information you are disputing, why you believe it is inaccurate, evidence proving it, and why you would like it removed.
 Additionally, you should send a letter to the financial institution that provided the information to the credit bureaus.

 It might take weeks or months to hear back.
-If you do not receive a response or notice an increase in your credit score, follow up with the credit bureaus to ensure they received your letter.
+If you do not receive a response or notice a discrepancy in your credit score, follow up with the credit bureaus to ensure they received your letter.

 Write a Goodwill Letter